 A permit is now required for certain pesticide applications made to U.S. waters.
 Under the Clean Water Act, biological pesticides and the leftover residues from pesticide applications are considered pollutants.
 Permits issued from the National Pollutant Discharge Elimination System (NPDES) cover those applications where pesticides will be discharged from a point source (including nozzles, pipes, ditches, channels, etc.) into "waters of the U.S." Examples of "waters of the U.S." include things like streams, rivers, ponds, lakes, and tidal waters.
 Dry canals, mudflats, and wetlands may also be considered "waters of the U.S."

-The remaining 44 states and the Virgin Islands are not covered by the EPA issued PGP.
+The Environmental Protection Agency (EPA) has issued a NPDES Pesticide General Permit (PGP) that covers pesticide applications in a few states and territories.
+The remaining states and the Virgin Islands are not covered by the EPA issued PGP.
 These states are authorized to develop and issue their own NPDES pesticide permits which can be more, but not less, restrictive than the EPA's PGP.

 At a minimum, permits are required when pesticides will be applied into "waters of the U.S." and fall into one of these usage categories: